 6. Examples include San Diego Volunteer Lawyers Program, Public Counsel, BASF’s Justice and Diversity Center↩

-7. If you feel there is not awareness of the need for this kind of assistance with the legal services community, please work with Ellen Miller, CLA’s Director of Strategic Partnerships and Initiatives to discuss.↩
+7. If you feel there is not awareness of the need for this kind of assistance with the legal services community, please contact CLA staff to discuss.↩

 8. CLA has a standard waiver that should be used.↩